josdejong/mathjs/docs/reference/functions/filter.md

 <h1 id="function-filter">Function filter <a href="#function-filter" title="Permalink">#</a></h1>

-Sort the items in a matrix.
+Filter the items in an array or one dimensional matrix.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>